infinitesupermagic/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-The mean is different, the median remains the same.
+The median is now different from the dataset that had the NAs.
+The mean does remain the same.

 ### Finally, compare activity patterns between Weekday and Weekend